-If the beneficiaries do not wish to jointly own the property, and they do not agree on how to divide up their interests in the property or on a fair price for a buyout, a partition action can be brought to force the sale of the property.
+If the beneficiaries do not wish to jointly own the property, and they cannot agree on how to divide up their interests in the property or on a fair price for a buyout, a partition action can be brought to force the sale of the property.

-As another example, if a decedent had owned only a percentage share of a piece of property, their beneficiaries will inherit only that share upon their death.
-If it is undesirable or illogical for the beneficiaries to jointly own the property with its other owners, they could try to either make a buyout agreement with the other owners or convince them to sell the property.
+As another example, if a decedent had owned only a percentage share of a piece of property (i.e., as a tenant in common), their beneficiaries will inherit only their share of the property upon their death.
+If it is undesirable or illogical for the beneficiaries to jointly own the property with its other co-owners, they could try to either make a buyout agreement with them or convince them to sell the property.
 If the co-owners cannot agree on how to dispose of the property, the new owners could sue for partition of property and force its sale.

 When Does the Right of Partition Apply?

-The right of partition for co-owners is absolute when a piece of real property is jointly owned unless co-owners previously waived the right of partition through a binding contractual agreement.
+The right of partition for co-owners is absolute when a piece of real property is jointly owned unless the property qualifies as heirs’ property or the co-owners previously waived the right of partition through a binding contractual agreement.
 In the context of probate, for example, a decedent may have explicitly disallowed their real property from being sold in their will or trust.

 What Is Required to Bring a Partition Action?

 The most basic requirement for anyone seeking to sue for partition of property is that they are a co-owner of the real property at issue (i.e., they must co-own the real property with at least one other person).
-This means that if a person’s name does not appear on the title of the property, they are typically not entitled to file a partition action, even if they eventually will be taking ownership of the property.
+This means that if a person’s name does not appear on title to the property, they typically do not have the standing to file a partition action, even if they eventually will be taking ownership of the property.

 If this first requirement of valid ownership has been satisfied, at least the following conditions must be met to bring a partition action:

-- The real property in question cannot be physically divided.
+- The real property in question cannot be physically divided fairly.